Fall of Saigon: PAVN's encirclement

+At the Phước Tuy front, the PAVN 3rd Division (Sao Vàng) opened fire around 6:00 PM on 26 April.
+The PAVN tanks penetrated Bà Rịa, but the infantry was unable to keep up, allowing the 1st Airborne Brigade to counterattack and drive them back.
+However, the PAVN pressure forced General Hinh to withdraw his forces to the other side of the Cỏ May River.
+Hinh ordered the destruction of the bridge, which the airborne accomplished on the afternoon of 27 April.
+The two airborne battalions trapped on the Bà Rịa side had to cross the marshy salt flats to reach the other bank.
+The blocking of Route 15 at Bà Rịa forced the DAO to abandon its large-scale evacuation plan via Vũng Tàu.

 On 27 April, Saigon was hit by PAVN rockets—the first in more than 40 months.

-With his overtures to the North rebuffed out of hand, Tran resigned on 28 April and was succeeded by General Dương Văn Minh.
+With his overtures to the North rebuffed out of hand, Hương resigned on 28 April and was succeeded by General Dương Văn Minh.
 Minh took over a regime that was by this time in a state of utter collapse.
 He had longstanding ties with the Communists, and it was hoped he could negotiate a ceasefire; however, Hanoi was in no mood to negotiate.
 On 28 April, PAVN forces fought their way into the outskirts of the city.
 At the Newport Bridge (Cầu Tân Cảng), about five kilometres (three miles) from the city centre, the VC seized the Thảo Điền area at the eastern end of the bridge and attempted to seize the bridge but were repulsed by the ARVN 12th Airborne Battalion.
-As Bien Hoa was falling, Toan fled to Saigon, informing the government that most of the top ARVN leadership had virtually resigned themselves to defeat.
+As Bien Hoa was falling, Toàn fled to Saigon, informing the government that most of the top ARVN leadership had virtually resigned themselves to defeat.

-At 18:06 on 28 April, as Minh finished his acceptance speech three A-37 Dragonflies piloted by former Republic of Vietnam Air Force (RVNAF) pilots, who had defected to the Vietnamese People's Air Force at the fall of Da Nang, dropped six Mk81 250 lb bombs on Tan Son Nhut Air Base damaging aircraft.
-RVNAF F-5s took off in pursuit, but they were unable to intercept the A-37s.
+At 18:06 on 28 April, as Minh finished his acceptance speech three A-37 Dragonflies piloted by former Republic of Vietnam Air Force (VNAF) pilots, who had defected to the Vietnamese People's Air Force at the fall of Da Nang, dropped six Mk81 250 lb bombs on Tan Son Nhut Air Base damaging aircraft.
+VNAF F-5s took off in pursuit, but they were unable to intercept the A-37s.
 C-130s leaving Tan Son Nhut reported receiving PAVN .50 cal and 37 mm anti-aircraft (AAA) fire while sporadic PAVN rocket and artillery attacks also started to hit the airport and air base.
 C-130 flights were stopped temporarily after the air attack but resumed at 20:00 on 28 April.
 The following day, Minh sent a letter to US Ambassador Martin, requesting that all staff of the US Defense Attaché Office (DAO) leave South Vietnam within 24 hours.